smithtp/hotterbetterprokaryotes/README.md

 Finally, we compare E<sub>S</sub> and E<sub>L</sub> for our taxonomic and temperature groupings to ask whether "hotter is better" (see manuscript methods).

 ### Further Analysis and Figures

+First we need to remove pseudoreplicates from the autotroph dataset:

+    R_Scripts/Autotroph_data.R

 Subsequently, we compare E of growth vs E of fluxes in our dataset: